21 Incredible Benefits of Black Pepper for Skin, Hair and Health

 Check Out the Most Popular Health Benefits Of Black Pepper

-Not just that, black pepper also has a very minimal calorie count in them which is yet another factor that makes it suitable for people who are trying to lose weight and keep their calorie consumption in check.
-Instead of slathering your chicken salad with cheese and mayonnaise, switch it up with a dash of lime and a sprinkling of the black pepper powder and that should be equally delectable and healthy at the same time.
+Black pepper is also low in calories, making it a preferred choice for people on a diet.
+Instead of slathering your chicken salad with cheese and mayonnaise, switch it up with a dash of lime and a sprinkling of black pepper powder to make it delicious and nutrient-packed.

 Black Pepper for Sore Throat